pachyderm/aml/README.md

 ### Option 2: Integrate Pachyderm with an existing AzureML workspace:

-Set the resource_group_name variable to an existing Azure resource group.
-If you're attaching AzureML-Pachyderm to an existing AzureML workspace, you must specify the same resource group that the target AzureML workspace is in here:
+If you're attaching AzureML-Pachyderm to an existing AzureML workspace, you must specify the same resource group that the target AzureML workspace is in here, as well as specifying the workspace name:

 ```
 export TF_VAR_existing_resource_group_name="existing-resource-group"